 Facebook, Instagram, X, BlueSky and TikTok are social media platforms used by La Voz News.
 These are used to promote online content and for breaking news.
-Staff members should regularly "post" new work and "like" and "share" La Voz stories on these pages as well as on their own social media pages.
+Staff members should regularly "post" new work and "like" and "share" La Voz stories on these pages as well as on their own social media pages using the right hashtags.